AgataLiberska/fylo-data-storage/README.md

 The challenge was styled Mobile first.
 I included custom hover and focus styles to the buttons in the menu, as well as aria-labels to ensure accessibility.

-Font color in the component change when used storage value exceeds available storage.
+Font color in the component changes when used storage value exceeds available storage.

 ## Feedback